 The annual fellowship stipend is $70,000, plus the standard benefits that postdoctoral fellows at Stanford University receive, including health insurance and travel funds.
 The fellowship program falls under U.S. Immigration J-1 Exchange Visitor Visa activities.

 The start date of the fellowship will be September 2022, unless otherwise agreed.
 To assume a postdoctoral fellowship, scholars must have a PhD in hand by July 1, 2022.
 We cannot consider applications from scholars who earned a PhD earlier than September 1, 2019.

 We encourage applications from candidates representing a broad range of disciplines including the social sciences, humanities, law, computer science and engineering.

-The digital age has transformed civil society participation and organization, and it has presented new challenges and threats.
-Our dependencies on digital software and infrastructure require new insights into how these digital systems work and how an independent civil society can engage them safely, equitably, purposefully, and in support of human dignity and collective action.
+Digital technologies are transforming civil society and democracy.
+Our dependencies on digital systems require new insights into how these technologies work and how civil society can engage them safely, equitably, purposefully, and in support of human dignity and collective action.

-DCSL is an initiative of the Stanford Center on Philanthropy and Civil Society (Stanford PACS) and is led by Lucy Bernholz, senior research scholar at Stanford PACS, and Rob Reich, professor of Political Science and faculty co-director of Stanford PACS; and Toussaint Nothias, research scholar at Stanford PACS.
+The Lab is a research initiative of the Stanford Center on Philanthropy and Civil Society (Stanford PACS).
+It is led by Lucy Bernholz, senior research scholar at Stanford PACS; Rob Reich, professor of political science and faculty co-director of Stanford PACS; and Toussaint Nothias, research scholar at Stanford PACS.

-For a sense of the scholarship that DCSL supports, see: https://pacscenter.stanford.edu/research/digital-civil-society-lab/.
+For a sense of the scholarship that DCSL supports see: https://pacscenter.stanford.edu/research/digital-civil-society-lab/research/.

-Questions about the Digital Civil Society Lab should be directed to Heather Noelle Robinson at email@example.com.
+Questions about the Digital Civil Society Lab should be directed to Rebecca Lapeña email@example.com.

 To be considered for a postdoctoral fellowship with the Digital Civil Society Lab, submit an application via the online application portal.